-Using the default Home file in the Startup folders
+Using default Home files in the Startup folders

 By default, the system file Home.xlsx is opened on startup for all users.
+This file is located in \Axiom\Axiom System\StartUp\Home.

-This file can be customized for your system as desired.
+You can customize this Home file for your system as desired, or replace it with a different file.
 You can also optionally use different Home files on a per client basis.